Who Designs Democracy? | Screening & Keynote with Maximina Juson

 Who This Engagement Is For

-This screening and keynote engagement is particularly well-suited for:
+This screening and keynote engagement are particularly well-suited for:

 Each engagement is tailored to the audience and institutional context.